open-telemetry/opentelemetry-ebpf-profiler/README.md

      ```sh
      make agent TARGET_ARCH=arm64
      ```
-The resulting binary will be named <opentelemetry-ebpf-profiler> in the current directory.
+The resulting binary will be named <ebpf-profiler> in the current directory.

 ## Other OSes
 Since the profiler is Linux-only, macOS and Windows users need to set up a Linux VM to build and run the agent.
 Ensure the appropriate architecture is specified if using cross-compilation.
 Use the same make targets as above after the Linux environment is configured in the VM.